 CATNHP Guidelines.
 Guidelines issued by the Department setting out, clarifying and further explaining 760 CMR 62.00, program policy and procedure, as amended, supplemented or replaced.
 The CATNHP Guidelines shall apply to all CATNHP financing programs subject to 760 CMR 62.07 and 62.08.

 CATNHP Legislation.
-Collectively, the CATNHP I Legislation, the CATNHP II Legislation, and the CATNHP III Legislation, or, where the context so requires, the specific legislation applicable, respectively, to CATNHP I, CATNHP II or CATNHP III financial support, as appropriate.
+Collectively, the CATNHP I Legislation, the CATNHP II Legislation, the CATNHP III Legislation, and the CATNHP IV Legislation, or, where the context so requires, the specific legislation applicable, respectively, to CATNHP I, CATNHP II, CATNHP III, CATNHP IV financial support, as appropriate.

 Commercial Component.
 The portion of a Mixed Use Development that is commercial or retail.